wp-plugins/wp-meetup/README.txt

 == Upgrade Notice ==

+= 2.1.10 =
+* Important upgrade!
+Correct handling of event times as floats.

 = 2.1.8 =
 * Important upgrade!
-This corrects the handling of event times, preventing the preventing being stored as nulll.
+This corrects the handling of event times, preventing the preventing being stored as null.

 = 2.1.2 =
 * CRITICAL UPDATE: This hotfix fixes an issue where, if there is a glitch in the API key storage, then the parent site might be inaccessible.